itsa/itsa.github.io/_docs/dom-ext/index.md

 Sets the attribute on the HtmlElement with the specified value.
 Alias for setAttribute().

 ###setClass###
+Adds a class to the HtmlElement.
+If the class already exists it won't be duplicated.

+###setClassName###
 Sets the HtmlElement's class as a whole String.
 Cleaning up any previous classes.

 ###setData###